selva221724/selva221724/README.md

 ### Hey there Tamil Selvan here!! <img src="https://media.giphy.com/media/hvRJCLFzcasrR4ia7z/giphy.gif" width="25px">

-The concept of ‘Time’ is a powerful inspiration to me because of two people, one who likes time and other who doesn’t like time to run out namely Stephen Hawking and Thomas Alva Edison.

 - 💻 I do have multiple names like AI/ML Engineer, Data Scientist and Python Developer.
 - 🧑🏼‍💻 Data Science & Artificial Intelligence is my core subject areas where I face them every single day in my career.
 - 🎓 Got a Masters from the United Kingdom in Robotics & Automation and One more Masters in Electronics and a Bachelors in Physics.